-Coming in May...
-Babygate, a new book that tells you what you really need to know about pregnancy and parenting in the American workplace.
+Coming in Summer 2014...
+Babygate, a book that tells you what you really need to know about pregnancy and parenting in the American workplace.

 - In 2008, 16 percent of employees were offered six-weeks of fully paid maternity leaves, up from just 10 percent a decade ago.